 Meanwhile, a French mobster, Alex Montel (Oliver Martinez) arrives at Los Angeles International Airport and heads out into the city.
 He intends to visit his uncle's favorite restaurant, purportedly as a birthday surprise, but in reality, it's because he knows his uncle has been stealing money from the family for some time.
 Alex thus slits his uncle's throat and leaves the restaurant, but is soon pulled over by motorcycle cops for a broken taillight.
 Since the car Alex is driving is his uncles' (and there is an arrest warrant out for that name), the officers detain him for questioning and verification of his identity.
 Even attempts to use bribery aren't able to spring him.

-Hondo recruits Street into being his driver for a day in order to recruit more SWAT members.
+Hondo recruits Street into being his driver for a day in order to go on a SWAT team recruitment run.
 They first investigate an officer named Deacon "Deke" Kay (LL Cool J), who is found in the middle of a foot pursuit with a suspect.
 Hondo intervenes and ends the pursuit early, angering Deke.
 But when Deke finds out that Hondo is an agent from SWAT, his attitude changes.
 Hondo invites Deke to study at "SWAT school."

-After deciding against another candidate, Hondo & Street go to speak to a police officer named Christina "Chris" Sanchez (Michelle Rodriguez), who has applied and been rejected to SWAT three times previously as women are not usually permitted to join the SWAT teams.
+After deciding against another candidate who's a little too soft for the rigors of SWAT duty, Hondo and Street go to speak to a police officer named Christina "Chris" Sanchez (Michelle Rodriguez), who has applied and been rejected to SWAT three times previously as women are not usually permitted to join the SWAT teams.
 Despite this, Hondo offers her a spot on the team.

 Upon returning to headquarters, Hondo asks Street if he wants to fill the last spot on the team.
-Street is hesitant, knowing that Captain Fuller is very unlikely to approve him for SWAT.
+Street is hesitant, knowing that Fuller is very unlikely to approve him given the incident with Gamble at the bank robbery.
 Street also confirms that he did not say anything bad against Gamble.

 Training begins shortly thereafter.
 The new squad members get to know each other, and it's revealed that Boxer's sister was formerly involved with Street- so there is some friction between them.
 Hondo puts the group through several tests- including infiltration, armor, weapons, physical conditioning and long-range shooting.
 Despite some initial difficulties, they are soon performing admirably.